Choosing the correct pillow for sleep is important. Afterall, we spend on average one third of our life sleeping.

 - Seal drafts

 - Use down feathers as fertilizer

 - Use as lining in small pet cages

 - Restuff a stuffed animal

-If you want to learn more about creative uses of your old pillow(s), you can do so in our post How to Recycle Your Pillow?
+If you want to know more about creative uses of your old pillow(s), you can do so in our post: How to Recycle Your Pillow?
 12 things you can do with an old pillow

 How Much Money Should I Spend on a Pillow?